Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

 type: docs
 weight: 100
 toc_hide: true
+title: Enabling AI at the Edge & Software configurations rollout with basic GitOps flow
+summary: |
+    Contoso prides itself on being technology innovators.
+In the current market, Contoso's leadership recognizes that maintaining their position as leaders in the retail space requires innovation in every aspect of their operations.
+    To this end, Contoso Supermarket has developed an artificial intelligence (AI) mechanism that empowers them to enhance the customer experience in their stores.
+By implementing such a mechanism, their objective is to accurately detect the number of people waiting at different checkout lanes and enable proactive actions based on this data.
+serviceOrPlatform: MANAGERS CONTROL CENTER
+technologyStack:
+  - AKS EDGE ESSENTIALS
+  - GITOPS (FLUX)
+  - OSS POSTGRESQL
+  - INTEL OPENVINO
 ---

 # Enabling AI at the Edge & Software configurations rollout with basic GitOps flow